nus-cs2103/website-base/admin/tp-expectations.md

 * Example 2: a FooBar app that keeps track of two different types of entities _Foo_ entities and _Bar_ entities.
   * Foo and Bar entities are tightly-connected e.g., a Foo entity can contain Bar entities.
 Each type is similar to AB3 Person objects in terms of complexity.
   * In addition to <tooltip content="Creat Read Update Delete">CRUD</tooltip> for Foo and Bar entities, there are a 4-5 FooBar-specific functionality, some of which involves both Foo and Bar entities e.g., link a Foo entity to a Bar entity.

+==You will get full marks for implementation effort== if you meet the expectation stated above.
+There are no extra marks for exceeding that bar.
+You are better off spending that effort in improving other aspects of the project.

 <box>